Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Cooling 3.8 Cool on contact, warmer after extended time
+Cooling 3.8 Cool on contact; warmer over long stretches.

-Pressure Relief 4.7 Best shoulder/hip comfort in the group
+Pressure Relief 4.7 Best shoulder/hip relief in our tests.

-Responsiveness 3.9 Easier than all-foam, still not quick-bounce
+Responsiveness 3.9 Easier than all-foam, still not quick-bouncy.

-Edge Support 4.2 Stable enough for sitting and edge sleeping
+Edge Support 4.2 Stable for sitting and edge sleep.

 Sealy Posturepedic Hybrid